MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/3ds-max.md

 Not all CAD materials are compatible with real-time applications, so they must be converted first.
 In this section, we’ll change the materials to a GLB-friendly material type called **Physical Material**.
 This material is very flexible and is compatible with mixed reality technology.

 > [!NOTE]
 > If your 3D model has 10 or more materials, performance may be an issue.
-To fix this, skip to the Texture Baking section.
+To fix this, skip to the Texture Baking section of this tutorial.

 To set up materials in 3ds Max: